Terms of Service

 By attending a telehealth session, you agree that:

-You will not share session links with any unauthorised person
+You will not share session links with any unauthorised person.

-You will not record, photograph, screen-capture, or otherwise reproduce any part of the session
+You will not record, photograph, screen-capture, or otherwise reproduce any part of the session.

-Public or free Wi-Fi (e.g. libraries, cafés) is not secure or private and should not be used
+You will use a private, secure internet connection.
+Public or free Wi-Fi (e.g. libraries, cafés) is not secure or private and should not be used.

-You will be alone in the room or space, with no one else able to overhear or view the session
+You will be alone in the room or space, with no one else able to overhear or view the session.

 In couple therapy, both partners are expected to be present in the same private space, unless separately attending from different geographic locations by prior arrangement.